Hrishi000001/game/README.md

 ![Gameplay Screenshot](screenshot.png)

 ## Credits
-- This game was developed by [Your Name] as a Java programming exercise.
+- This game was developed by (contributers.md) as a Java programming exercise.
 - Images used in the game are sourced from [source] (provide credits if applicable).

 ## License